 - Reentrant calcium waves in confluent layer of astrocytes

-This center is support by Doyack Program of Korean Research Foundation (KRF).
+This center is support by Korean National Research Foundation (NRF).